Barrow Duck-In: Apology from governments

 In September 2018, the U.S. Fish and Wildlife Service issued an official apology to Alaska Native peoples for the actions game wardens took to implement the Migratory Bird Treaty Act of 1918.
-Prior the Duck-in, game wardens arrested and cited dozens of Alaska Natives for subsisting migratory bird populations.
+Prior to the Duck-in, game wardens arrested and cited dozens of Alaska Natives for subsisting migratory bird populations.
 Even after the Duck-In, the presence of wardens in town meant that community members would have to "hide" from officials in order to hunt during an official visit.
 The apology was delivered in Anchorage, AK at an Alaska Migratory Bird Co-Management Council meeting, where both federal government representatives and Native tribal officials were present.
 Sam Cotten, commissioner for the Alaska Department of Fish & Game offered an apology on behalf of ADFG saying, "We recognized that the regulations were wrong, that they prohibited hunting of migratory birds when you needed it most during the springtime.
 We got it wrong.
 We regret that.
 We caused harm.
 We're happy that's been resolved."